2025-environmental-bioinformatics/Lab-Unix/README.md

 `mv` can also be used with directories.
 For example, you can change the name of the directory `old-drafts` to `extremely-old-drafts`.

-**A word of caution: ** You can *very* easily overwrite files using `mv`.
+**A word of caution:** You can *very* easily overwrite files using `mv`.
 Let's check this out.
 What happens if you run:
 ```bash
 mv paper-v4.txt paper-v3.txt
 ```
 Do you have the same number of files?

+>🧩 Challenge
 > Write a single command to move `paper-v2.txt` to the directory `unix-folders-master/observations/` *and* rename it `initial-observations`.
-Now, navigate to `unix-folders-master/observations/` and try copying `paper-v3.txt` to the location where you are without moving.
+Now, navigate to `unix-folders-master/observations/` and try moving `paper-v3.txt` to the location where you are without changing directories.

 ### Copying
 The command `cp` (copy) works very similarly to `mv`.
-As with `mv` it requires two commands (the target file you want to copy and the destination/name of the new file).
+As with `mv` it requires two arguments (the target file you want to copy and the destination/name of the new file).
 Return to `unix-folders-master/writing/drafts/`.
 Let's try to create the files that we had previously by copying our final drafts.

 ```bash
 cp paper-final.txt paper-v1.txt